 Guidelines for the Transfer of Funds between Faculty Accounts and the University of Waikato Research Trust

 - Authority for the approval of these guidelines rests with the Vice-Chancellor.
-Responsibility for regular monitoring and review of these guidelines in consultation with relevant staff and committees rests with the Deputy Vice-Chancellor
+Responsibility for regular monitoring and review of these guidelines in consultation with relevant staff and committees rests with the Deputy Vice-Chancellor Research.

 Authority to transfer funds to the Trust and associated conditions

-- Where any issues about the transfer of funds to the Trust arise and cannot be resolved by the relevant Dean, final authority to determine whether the transfer may be made rests with the Chief Financial Officer.
+- Where any issues about the transfer of funds to the Trust arise and cannot be resolved by the relevant Pro Vice-Chancellor or the Deputy Vice-Chancellor Māori, final authority to determine whether the transfer may be made rests with the Chief Operating Officer.

-- Deans must assign an owner to any funds that are transferred from their Faculty to the Trust; the owner may be either an individual staff member (either themselves as Dean, or a chair of department or school or another named individual) or a research team.
+- Pro Vice-Chancellors, or the Deputy Vice-Chancellor Māori in the case of the Faculty of Māori and Indigenous Studies, must assign an owner to any funds that are transferred from their Division/School/Faculty to the Trust; the owner may be either an individual staff member (either themselves as Pro Vice-Chancellor/Deputy Vice-Chancellor Māori, or a School Dean or another named individual) or a research team.

 - Any decision to transfer funds to the Trust must comply with the University's Financial Authority Policy.